uq-eresearch/acrs/acrs-portlets/README.txt

 driver in the "pom.xml" file.

 === Compiling and Deploying
-- Run the following command from the project base directory mvn package -Dmaven.test.skip=true && cp target/acrs-portlets.war /path/to/liferay-portal-5.2.3/deploy
+- Run the following command from the project base directory to build the war file and deploy it locally mvn package -Dmaven.test.skip=true && cp target/acrs-portlets.war /path/to/liferay-portal-5.2.3/deploy
-- Then go into the Add Application section of liferay and drag and drop the portlet
+- Then go into the Add Application section of liferay and drag and drop the portlet On the acrs virtual machine, you can deploy the war by going to the Control Panel, Install Plugins, Upload File.